Ty France Player Props: Mariners vs. Giants

 Ty France At The Plate

-- France has had an RBI in 27 games this year (32.9%), including seven multi-RBI outings (8.5%).
-He has also driven home three or more of his team's runs in two contests.
+- In 32.9% of his games this year, France has driven in at least one run.
+In seven of those games (8.5%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.

-- He has scored a run in 41 games this year, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.